MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/autodesk-recap-photo.md

 3. Press Enter, and then press Delete.
 You may have to do this a few times to remove the majority of the floor.

 4. Select the **Slice** tool to remove the rest of the floor.
 This creates a slicing plane that you can use to cut away geometry below a certain point.
+Use the **Fill** option to ???
 Use the **Transform plane** option to align the plane so that the floor isn’t visible.
-Use the **Fill** option to ???.

     ![Transform plane option](media/recap-photo10.PNG "Transform plane option")